 Civil Rights/Civil Liberties Moot Court – 7055

-Students work in five to eight small sections of about 8-10 students, each taught by an experienced attorney and a third-year student director.
+Students work in four to eight small sections of about 8-10 students, each taught by an experienced attorney and a third-year student director.
 After participants complete the required writing and oral arguments (usually by the first week in March), directors nominate the “Best Brief” from each section for the best brief tournament.
 Similarly, the “Best Oralist” is selected from each section for the Maynard Pirsig Honors Oral Competition, a bracket tournament that culminates in a final oral argument in front of justices of the Minnesota Supreme Court.